Unoccupied and unfurnished properties can receive an exemption from paying council tax in certain circumstances.

 Class B: Unoccupied dwellings owned by a charity

-A property owned by a charity is exempt for up to six months from the date that the last resident moved out, provided it was last used for the purpose of the charity.
+A property owned by a charity is exempt for up to six months from the date that the last resident moved out.
+To qualify, it must have been last used for the purpose of the charity.

 The property may remain furnished.
 If the property is occupied for a period of less than six weeks, this will not affect the exemption (other than that there will be no exemption during this time).

 From 1 April 2013, this exemption has been replaced by a 100% discount, and will only apply for a maximum period of six weeks.
 For further information on this discount please visit our discounts page.

 Please apply for this discount by using the Class C discount form.

 Class D: A property left empty by a person detained elsewhere

 This exemption applies to unoccupied properties where the owner or tenant is detained in prison, hospital or other place of detention.
 This exemption does not apply if the person has been detained for non-payment of council tax or fines.

 Confirmation will be sought from the appropriate place of detention.

 Class E: A property left empty by a person now in hospital or a care home

 This exemption applies where the owner or tenant has their sole or main residence in a hospital, care home or nursing home in which they are receiving care.